-Skydiving is a term used to describe the sport of freefalling through the air and involves the time spent in the air freefalling from an aircraft prior to opening a parachute.
+Skydiving is a term used to describe the sport of freefalling (usually from an aeroplane) through the air prior to opening a parachute.
 Skydiving is a great adventure sport for giving your body a sensory overload and massive adrenaline rush.

 Typically skydives are carried out from around 4,000m (or 12,500ft) offering 40 to 50 seconds of freefall time.
-Longer freefall times can be achieved by exiting an aircraft at altitudes much higher than 4,000m, but such jumps require pressurized oxygen within the aircraft as well as bottled oxygen for very high skydives.
+Longer free fall times can be achieved by exiting an aircraft at altitudes much higher than 4,000m, but such jumps require pressurised oxygen within the aircraft as well as bottled oxygen for very high skydives.

-During a skydive, total freedom and control of the air can be enjoyed as well as many complex and spectacular maneuvers including flat turns, somersaults and formation skydiving.
+During a skydive, total freedom and control of the air can be enjoyed as well as many complex and spectacular manoeuvres including flat turns, somersaults and formation skydiving.